Listeriaa/Endangered-species-Angular/README.md

 ## WIP

-- Managed to get list of species from API (Observable...)
+- **Feb 2022**: Managed to get list of species from API (Observable...)
-- Managed to attribute a threat category with options (french name, bootstrap class...) depending on the threat category sent by the API
+- **Feb 2022**: Managed to attribute a threat category with options (french name, bootstrap class...) depending on the threat category sent by the API
-- Managed to pass a specie on the componant Card
+- **Feb 2022**: Managed to pass a specie on the componant Card
+- **Feb 2022**: Working on classSpecie, received in latin language from API and i would like it to be in French.

 ## Challenge